tezos/tezos/docs/introduction/howto.rst

 - The *master* branch is where code is merged, but there is no test network using the *master* branch directly.
-- The *zeronet* and *zeronet-lmdb* is what you want to use if you want to connect to the most cutting-edge test network, the *Zeronet*.
+- The *alphanet* and *alphanet-lmdb* is what you want to use if you want to connect to Tezos' test network, the *Alphanet*.
 The *-lmdb* version uses LMDB instead of LevelDB.

 **TL;DR**: Typically you want to do: